Tirthpatel1912/ThinkBridge_Backend/README.md

 - RESTful API endpoints for invoice management
 - Fetch all invoices or specific invoices by ID
-- Add new invoices
-- Update existing invoices
-- Delete invoices
-- Proper error handling and JSON responses

 ## Technologies Used

+- .NET WEB API
-- Python 3.x
+- Sql Server
-- Django / Django REST Framework
+- Entity Framework
-- MySQL (or any relational database)
-- Docker (optional, for containerization)

 ## Installation